Series-wide: Ash Ketchum | Pikachu | Team Rocket Trio | Team Rocket Trio's Pokemon | Team Rocket Organization

 - Wind from Beneath My Wings: Secondary type is Flying.

-- Wreathed in Flames: When using Brave Bird, Staraptor becomes engulfed in fiery energy.
+- Wreathed in Flames: When using Brave Bird, Staraptor becomes engulfed in fiery energy first before it turns into blue energy.

 Turtwig was met by Ash and company along the way to Jubilife City where it served as a forest protector for the Pokémon around Clara's home, going so far as to protect Pikachu from Team Rocket and Ash believing them both to be enemies.
 Turtwig soon realizes his mistake and apologizes, but also begins to bond with Ash after the two deal with Team Rocket.
 It then challenges Ash and Pikachu to a battle, which results in Turtwig's capture.